 The objective of the admission process is to admit qualified applicants to the Nursing Program.
 A rolling admission process is used for this program; that is, completed applications are reviewed on an ongoing basis, and qualified applicants who have completed the entire admission process are admitted until each class reaches capacity.
+Attendance at an Information Session does not guarantee placement in the next Advanced Placement Challenge session.
 When there are more applicants than seats for each class, a waiting list is kept in the Health Science Institute office.
-It is the responsibility of each applicant to verify his/her status on the waiting list with the Health Science Associate and to notify registration and the Health Science office if there is any change in address.
+It is the responsibility of each applicant to notify registration and the Health Science Institute office if there is any change in address.